VirusPilot/ogn-pi34/README.md

   Altitude   =        500; # [m]   altitude AMSL, please put in the appropriate altitude for your OGN station antenna };
 ```
-required configuration for feeding Open Glider Network with ADS-B traffic
+Required configuration for feeding Open Glider Network with ADS-B traffic:
 ```
 ADSB:                      # feeding Open Glider Network with ADS-B traffic {